McFarland, USA: Plot

-In Boise, Idaho in 1987, high school football coach Jim White loses his temper and accidentally injures a player in the locker room.
-As a result, White is fired and has to relocate his family to his new job at McFarland High School in McFarland, California, which is predominantly Latino.
+In 1987, high school football coach Jim White loses his temper and accidentally injures a player in the locker room.
+As a result, White is fired and has to relocate his family from Boise, Idaho to his new job at McFarland High School in McFarland, California, which is predominantly Latino.
 They have trouble adjusting to the Hispanic neighborhood and lament being unable to afford to live in Bakersfield.

-White is first put as assistant football coach but ultimately loses his coaching status after pulling an injured player, Johnny Sameniego, out of a game, causing the crass Head Coach Jenks to ask White to step down.
+White is first put as assistant football coach but ultimately loses his coaching status after pulling an injured player, Johnny Sameniego, out of a game, causing the crass head coach Jenks to ask White to step down.

-Discovering that some of his students are strong runners, White has Principal Camillo authorize cross-country as a sport and organizes an all-boys team.
-He enlists Sameniego's help and recruits Thomas Valles, Jose Cardenas, Victor Puentes, and brothers David, Damacio, and Danny Diaz.
-All seven have little hope for their future, specifically Valles, who has hardships with his father and nearly throws himself off a bridge before White stops him.
+After discovering that some of his students are strong runners, White has Principal Camillo authorize cross-country as a sport and organizes an all-boys team.
+White enlists Sameniego's help and recruits Thomas Valles, Jose Cardenas, Victor Puentes, and brothers David, Damacio, and Danny Diaz.
+All seven have little hope for their future, specifically Valles, who has hardships with his father and nearly jumps off a bridge before White stops him.
 Jim's devotion to the team leads to him alienating his family, including forgetting to pick up his daughter Julie's birthday cake.

-After a few regional competitions, the team wins its first race.
+After a few regional competitions, the team wins their first race.
 Shortly afterward, the Diaz brothers are taken off the team by their father, who wants them to work for his team of field pickers instead.
-In response, White joins them in the fields one Saturday and convinces them to come to meets and races at earlier and later times of the day, to which they finally address him as "coach".
+In response, White joins them in the fields one Saturday and convinces them to come to meets and races at earlier and later times of the day, to which the Diaz brothers finally address him as "coach".
 White's wife, Cheryl, organizes a tamale and car wash sale with the rest of the neighborhood to raise money for new uniforms, where the Whites become better acquainted with the community.